ChanthMiao/ghc-wiki-mirror/shared-libraries/management.md

 >
 >
 > This just about works but is very fragile.
 You could imagine that there was one central place where cabal installed all libs and that we tried to ensure that location is on the $PATH.
 This is exactly the approach that the Gtk2Hs installer on Windows takes.
-As that example demonsrates however this solution is very fragile: it's easy to end up with other libs getting in the way and misc other issues.
+As that example demonstrates however this solution is very fragile: it's easy to end up with other libs getting in the way and misc other issues.
 >
 >